 A film plastic is any soft, flimsy, single-use plastic material that can be balled up in the palm of your hand.
 Another good test—knock the object against a hard surface.
 Did it make a thunk-ing noise?
 If yes, it is a hard plastic (and not what we are discussing here).
 If no, it is a film plastic, and the topic of discussion today.

-Why Can’t Film Plastics Be Recycled?
+Why Can’t Film Plastics Be Recycled in our Blue Bin?

 In this day and age, recycling isn’t just about the environment—it’s about economics.
 In our current global economy, recycling is only sustainable if it’s profitable.
 That may sound strange, but let’s break it down… Furthermore, if few are willing to invest in the infrastructure needed to process recycled film plastics, then it doesn’t make sense from an economic or environmental standpoint for many recycling centers to collect them.
 Unfortunately, the amount of time, energy, and emissions it takes to collect and transport recycled film plastics that do not get utilized in the market far outweighs the benefits of rescuing them from the landfill.
 Ouch, I know!
 The truth hurts—but keep in mind we are specifically referring to film plastics, and there are actions we can take to address the issue.